 Concepts is a vector-based app, which gives you the powerful freedom to pick up and move, tweak or change any stroke at any time, even after it’s drawn.
 It allows you to make changes to your designs with minimal effort - instead of redrawing an entire project, you can just select what needs to be adjusted and change it.
 Perfect for design iterations, reorganizing mind-maps, or preparing materials for clients after feedback, Selection frees you to accomplish more.

-- If you’re using a Pixelbook Pen, configure your Finger Action to Select (Settings → Workspace → Stylus).
-Your finger will work as the Selection tool while the Pixelbook Pen follows your selected preset in the tool wheel.
+- If you’re using a stylus, configure your Finger Action to Select (Settings → Stylus).
+Your finger will work as the Selection tool while your stylus follows your selected preset in the tool wheel.

 - If you want to select all strokes on a single layer, you can tap on the active layer to open the Layer Selection pop-up.
 Tapping the cursor icon will select everything on that layer.